 The Mentoring for Success Program is available at no cost to all currently enrolled Western Michigan University undergraduate students.
 Priority will be given to students in our target population.
-Eligible students may apply to participate in the program to be mentored in various academic disciplines and a number of undergraduate courses they are currently taking at WMU; however, we cannot guarantee a peer mentor for every academic discipline and course.
+Eligible students may apply to participate in the program to be mentored in various academic disciplines and a number of undergraduate courses they are currently taking at WMU; however, we cannot guarantee an academic mentor for every academic discipline and course.

-Students must be currently enrolled in the courses for which they are seeking help because their assigned peer mentor will help reinforce lessons they have learned in their classes and help develop effective study skills that are relevant to those particular courses.
+Students must be currently enrolled in the courses for which they are seeking help because their assigned mentors will help reinforce lessons they have learned in their classes and help develop effective study skills that are relevant to those particular courses.
 We do not offer prep courses for future courses or standardized tests.

 We offer academic support in many subject areas including, but not limited to: mathematics, statistics, computer science, engineering, biology, chemistry, physics, psychology, philosophy, sociology, business and foreign languages.
-This is subject to change from semester to semester depending on the availability of peer mentors and student demands.
+This is subject to change from semester to semester depending on the availability of mentors and student demands.

 This program is optimized for lower-division students (first-year and sophomore statuses).
 Services are provided for many lower-level courses (1000 and 2000 levels) and a limited number of upper-level courses (3000 and 4000 levels).
 The program is not equipped to provide academic support services to graduate students.

 Our mentors are full-time WMU students who have achieved at least sophomore status, have a cumulative grade point average of 3.5 or higher, have completed at least one semester in a degree-granting program, and have demonstrated academic proficiency in the subject areas in which they will be mentoring.